Attention: 1910–1949

+1950–1999

+In the 1950s, research psychologists renewed their interest in attention when the dominant epistemology shifted from positivism (i.e., behaviorism) to realism during what has come to be known as the "cognitive revolution".
+The cognitive revolution admitted unobservable cognitive processes like attention as legitimate objects of scientific study.

+Modern research on attention began with the analysis of the "cocktail party problem" by Colin Cherry in 1953.
+At a cocktail party how do people select the conversation that they are listening to and ignore the rest?
+This problem is at times called "focused attention", as opposed to "divided attention".
+Cherry performed a number of experiments which became known as dichotic listening and were extended by Donald Broadbent and others.
+In a typical experiment, subjects would use a set of headphones to listen to two streams of words in different ears and selectively attend to one stream.
+After the task, the experimenter would question the subjects about the content of the unattended stream.

 By the 1990s, psychologists began using positron emission tomography (PET) and later functional magnetic resonance imaging (fMRI) to image the brain while monitoring tasks involving attention.
 Considering this expensive equipment was generally only available in hospitals, psychologists sought cooperation with neurologists.
 Psychologist Michael Posner (then already renowned for his influential work on visual selective attention) and neurologist Marcus Raichle pioneered brain imaging studies of selective attention.
-Their results soon sparked interest from the neuroscience community, which until then had simply been focused on monkey brains.
+Their results soon sparked interest from the neuroscience community, which until then had been focused on monkey brains.
 With the development of these technological innovations, neuroscientists became interested in this type of research that combines sophisticated experimental paradigms from cognitive psychology with these new brain imaging techniques.
-Although the older technique of electroencephalography (EEG) had long been used to study the brain activity underlying selective attention by cognitive psychophysiologists, the ability of the newer techniques to actually measure precisely localized activity inside the brain generated renewed interest by a wider community of researchers.
+Although the older technique of electroencephalography (EEG) had long been used to study the brain activity underlying selective attention by cognitive psychophysiologists, the ability of the newer techniques to measure precisely localized activity inside the brain generated renewed interest by a wider community of researchers.
 A growing body of such neuroimaging research has identified a frontoparietal attention network which appears to be responsible for control of attention.